owenBeresford/extra-panda/README.md

 ## Engineering

 Unlike many situations at work, there is no value and no attention to intermediate steps should be applied on this project.
 I have a running platform, I will upgrade when the painful rewrite is complete.
+In many places this project drags legacy "this code is good, it fixes this awkward oversight in that browser" to "this code is organised and tidy AND adds these UX features".
+So this JS is now closer to how I write other languages.

 My work sequence has been: